Craffo-Technologies/theme-assets/README.md

    Before any changes, the store owner must grant us permission to modify their theme.

 2. **File Creation:**
-   Once permission is granted, a CSS file is created for the store, named using the store ID:
+   Once permission is granted, a CSS file is created for the store, named using the store ID